kashisharora-14/academi-pulse-ai/replit.md

 - This project was imported from Lovable.dev
 - npm uses `--legacy-peer-deps` for package installation due to react-leaflet peer dependency requirements
 - Configured for Replit's proxy environment with proper host settings
+- **Important**: react-leaflet was downgraded from v5.0.0 to v4.2.1 to fix "render2 is not a function" error caused by React 18 compatibility issues. v5.0+ requires React 19.